 One percent of all of the commercially harvested wood in the world is used by IKEA.
 This number may sound small, but that’s a lot of trees.

-To put it into perspective, 600 tons of wood particle board are gobbled up each day creating the most popular bookcase on the planet.
-Particle board is sometimes considered a green material because it is often (but not always) made out of leftover wood scraps.
+To put it into perspective, 600 tons of wood particleboard is gobbled up each day creating the most popular bookcase on the planet.
+Particleboard is sometimes considered a green material because it’s often (but not always) made out of leftover wood scraps.
 However, it actually requires more energy to manufacture because the scraps must be broken down, dried, mixed with a chemical adhesive, heated, and re-pressed into usable panels.